How to Build a Software Product from Scratch?

 Your job is not finished.
 While monitoring your software performance, continuously keep it up to date by making improvements, collecting user feedback, and adding new features that are in demand.

-• Monitor your software’s performance daily, ensuring there are no issues that may disrupt your users.
+• Monitor your software’s performance daily, ensuring no issues may disrupt your users.
+Utilizing software monitoring tools can help track performance metrics and ensure the software remains reliable and secure.

 • Collect user feedback and learn more about what your market needs and wants to discover new opportunities for features and improvements.

-• Make sure you regularly provide user support to ensure their positive experience while using your software.
+• Ensure you regularly provide user support to ensure their positive experience while using your software.

 The step-by-step process for building a software product from scratch